Suplanus/AnswerWithNumber/README.md

 &nbsp;

-This is example app to showcase the [Microsoft AppCenter](https://appcenter.ms) functions in a real world application 🌍
+This is an example app to showcase the [Microsoft AppCenter](https://appcenter.ms) functions in a real world application 🌍

 Have fun with it 💕🦄